HSE-Perm-projects-23-24/mikhaylov-docs/SYRCoSE 2024 paper.md

 - Continuous integration and delivery systems - with the help of the GitHub Actions service, automatic checking of tasks related to writing program code is organized, and processes of automatic testing, assembly, and deployment of the web application are set up.
 - Virtualization systems - automatic CI/CD processes are performed on virtual machines of the GitHub Actions service.

-### E. Phase D: Technology Architecture

-At this stage, the platform infrastructure was designed, and the support of platform components by software and hardware technologies was modeled.
-Requirements for hardware, network infrastructure, software, and other resources have been defined.

 ### F. Phase E: Opportunities and Solutions

 At this stage, opportunities for platform implementation were identified, and a corresponding project was formed.

+As a result, a model view from the Value Stream Viewpoint has been developed, which represents a sequence of actions that create an overall result for a stakeholder.
+Each stage creates additional value and is supported by corresponding capabilities.
+Project hosting and system administration capabilities are required to create an organization on the GitHub service, set up the project, and repositories.
+Infrastructure capabilities, as well as web development and DevOps capabilities, are necessary for the integration of the web application and the setup of automatic task checking.
+At the stage of integrating the platform into the educational process, support capabilities are important, including training and user support.

 ### G. Phase F: Migration Planning

-At this stage, architecture implementation plans were developed, resources needed for implementation were identified, and risks associated with the use of IT infrastructure in the educational process were identified:
+At this stage, architecture implementation plans were developed, resources needed for implementation and associated risks were identified.

+A model view from the Resource Map Viewpoint has been developed, illustrating which resources provide capabilities for platform implementation.
+To illustrate the connection of project stages to those parts of the architecture they implement, and to analyze consistency between project dependencies, a view from the Implementation and Migration Viewpoint has been developed.

+The following risks associated with the use of IT infrastructure in the educational process were identified:
 - Data security, including the risk of unauthorized access, data leakage or loss, including personal data of students and teachers, as well as intellectual property.
 - Service unavailability - failures in the operation of the IT infrastructure can seriously disrupt the educational process.
 This can be caused by technical problems, DDOS-attacks, or insufficient system scalability.
 - Supplier dependence - the risk of dependence on suppliers is a significant factor, especially when using cloud services or other external resources.